 "I want Melbourne kids to be able to see their own places and stories in the books on their shelves, to see their own place as equally valid and valuable and full of possibilities as anywhere else in the world."

-In 2017, two new children's picture books will launch - both on creative careers.
-The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams and will launch in February 2017.
+In 2017, two new children's picture books were launched - both on creative careers.
+The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams.

 Maree understands Melbourne's unique advantage well, and her many creative passions converge in her studies of Melbourne's history, which has been the focus of her work in object design and in publishing over the past ten years.